Code Geass: Akito the Exiled: Reception

 The first episode earned US$447,630 on 30 screens for a per-screen total of US$14,921.
-Next episodes also were screened and appeared in the box office but without numbers, while homemedia releases also sold well.
+Next episodes also were screened and appeared in the box office but without numbers, while home media releases also sold well.

-ImpulseGamer praised the first episode for the handling of the pacing but feared that Akito might come across as a brooding archetype based on his quite personality which contrasts his insanity when fighting; The fight scenes were received positively from ImpulseGamer.
+ImpulseGamer praised the first episode for the handling of the pacing but feared that Akito might come across as a brooding archetype based on his quiet personality which contrasts his insanity when fighting; The fight scenes were received positively from ImpulseGamer.
 Kotaku commented on the series' narrative positively, commenting on the philosophy that Akito suffers in regards to wanting to die which is rivaled by how Leila instead wants him to embrace the concept of living, an ideal that was briefly explored Lelouch of the Rebellion through Suzaku's being ordered to live.
 Meanwhile, Leila was compared with Lelouch, seeing the heroine as her counterpart for rejecting the idea of becoming a criminal or obtaining life in contrast to Lelouch's life across the television series and his resurrection.
 In conclusion, they felt that the series' narrative made the franchise more complex for dealing more with the grey morality.
 Despite the character's nature and dark narrative, Sumikai enjoyed the Wyverns' rest as it helps to see a calmer side of themselves most notably the loner Akito or the rebellious Ashley.
 The Fandom Post agreed but still found the characters enjoyable as well as the handling of the pacing and how complex is Akito when seen properly.
 Besides Akito's past and how it is portrayed in the story, The Fandom Post found his growing relationship with Leila as one of the OVA's strongest point to the point Leila often feels as a more central character.